aalempijevic/conversationai-moderator-1/README.md

 Moderator was initially deployed in its open source form via a few shell apps that wrapped the published Conversation AI NPM packages.
 See [nytm/ugc-moderator-os-deploy](https://github.com/nytm/ugc-moderator-os-deploy).

+## Secrets
+Secrets should be encoded through the drone interface: `https://drone-general-prd.newsdev.net/nytm/ugc-moderator` and added to `.drone.sec`.

+If secrets are updated, use `/scripts/encrypt-secrets` to update secrets.yaml.enc, which can be committed back to this repo.

+If you need access to an unencrypted version of secrets in order to update/encrypt, use `./scripts/decrypt-secrets`.

 ## Scripts

 ### Install